Frank Bowles, Baron Bowles: Giving up his seat

 Bowles' constituency party, while holding him in reasonable regard, were inclined to complain that he neglected them and preferred to stay in London.
 When, following the 1964 general election, Frank Cousins was appointed as Minister of Technology, the Labour whips sought out MPs with safe seats who would accept a Peerage to make way for him.
 Bowles volunteered.
 He told the press he had initially been "shocked, tremendously worried and ill" at the thought of leaving the Commons, but decided to make the sacrifice.
 Cousins won the subsequent by-election.

 Lords

-Once he had been created a life peer on 12 December 1964 as Baron Bowles, of Nuneaton in the County of Warwick, Bowles was appointed as Captain of the Queen's Bodyguard of the Yeomen of the Guard and Government Deputy Chief Whip in the House of Lords.
+Once he had been created a life peer on 12 December 1964 as Baron Bowles, of Nuneaton in the County of Warwick, Bowles was appointed as Captain of the Yeomen of the Guard and Government Deputy Chief Whip in the House of Lords.
 He held this post until the Labour government went out of office in 1970.
 Bowles died at the end of that year.